 Permaculture Noosa is an Incorporated Association formed to encourage and promote permaculture within the Noosa area of the Sunshine Coast of Australia.

-Entry is a $5 donation for non-members, $3 for members.
+Entry is a $4 donation for non-members, $2 for members.
 The Entry donation entitles you to supper.
 Members are asked to donate a gold coin for supper.
 Anyone who has genuine financial difficulties and cannot afford the entry donation will be excused.
 We will not turn anyone away.

-Cooroy State Primary School Hall, Elm Street, Cooroy.
+Cooroy Memorial Hall, 23 Maple St, Cooroy.
 All welcome.